 Faria Ali is a revived fire sign who spends much time in Brooklyn and Central NJ.
 She writes mostly in the liminal spaces of all the hyphenated things people are talking about these days.
 Also, she loves birds and two-tone ska, and has grown enough as a person and writer to bend sarcasm into light (her friends and family are grateful).
 Notably, her writing remains cluttered with adverbs and her tenses are all over the place.

-Miguel and Faria (aka Fariguel) host the BIPOC Writing Party, a weekly online session for members of the BIPOC writing community.
+Miguel and Faria (aka Fariguel) along with Raychelle Heath host the BIPOC Writing Party, a weekly online session for members of the BIPOC writing community.

 BIPOC Writing Community is open to ALL people of color.
 You don’t need to identify as a writer, just show up with writing tools and a desire to connect.
 You won’t have to share what you write, but you can!